Democrats in Switzerland back Bernie Sanders

 Democrats abroad, including those in Switzerland, have voted for Bernie Sanders as their candidate in the US presidential election.
-The senator from Vermont received 57.87% of the total vote, compared with 22.66% for former vice-president Joe Biden.
+The socialist senator from Vermont received 57.87% of the total vote, compared with 22.66% for former vice-president Joe Biden.

 Sanders thus obtains nine delegates for the Democrat convention set to be held in Milwaukee in mid-July, against four for Biden, the Democrats Abroad Switzerlandexternal link said on their website.